simeon-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

-creat a script that deletes files
+Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory